matthewdeanmartin/so_pip/docs/contributing.md

 I think it is always safe to
 - fix indentation and syntax errors
 - change blockquote to code block if it is source code
-- add language hint, e.g. lang-py
+- add language hint, e.g. `<!-- language: python -->` or add python to "fenceposts"
 - add a [python] tag if there are enough space to add another tag
 - add `imports` (if it is just a few)
 - clean up people's Markdown and English.